trevphil/neural-net/README.md

 **Why C?**

 Because it's fast.
-Because it can be for many programmers, which makes it an even more valuable skill to practice.
+Because it can be difficult for many programmers, which makes it an even more valuable skill to practice.

 ## Dependencies